hsze/NVA-VNET-Architectures/README.md

 ![Static Route Defintions](/Images/Option3-StaticRoutes.png)

 The advantage of Option 3 are fewer components (e.g. no ARS as in Option 2) and fewer peerings (e.g. Option 1).
 The disadvantage is multiple route tables need to be maintained on the Virtual Hub, and it is very important to understand the concept of Association and Propagation for this Option to function.
+Finally, in the RT-VNET custom routing table, static routes to the specific branch prefixes, versus a supernet, need to be defined (in order to override the vHub adjacency).

 ## Option 4: Virtual WAN with integrated 3rd-Party NVAs (Preview as of February 2022)